A Visit to Tri-Circle-D Ranch at Disney’s Fort Wilderness

 Speaking of Walt Disney, his Dragon Calliope is on display at the main stable.
 He purchased this piece in the 1950s to use in the Mickey Mouse Club Circus Parade at Disneyland Park.

-Next door to the Calliope, you can see inside to the Harness Room.
+Next door to the Calliope, you can see inside the Harness Room.
 Here’s where all the different horse harnesses are stored.

 I should have asked what they do with the large green box in the middle.

-Now, if you’re interested in trail rides, they cost $55.00 per person for a 45-minute ride.
-You must be over 48″ tall for trail rides and weigh less than 250 lbs.
+Trail rides cost $65.00 per person for a 45-minute ride.
+You must be over 48″ tall and weigh less than 250 lbs.
+Reservations are available 60 days in advance.
+You can book one here on Disney’s site.

 For some, it might not be worth the effort if you’re visiting for the first time or have a hectic vacation schedule.
 We didn’t start visiting Fort Wilderness until we had been to the parks many times.
+So, take those kinds of things into consideration when planning a visit to the resort or ranch.
+For more details about the resort, our related articles are listed in our guide:

-Or you might include these individual articles:
+Or you might enjoy these individual articles:

 - Disney’s Fort Wilderness Review